 Your information will usually be provided to you in writing, unless otherwise requested.
 If you have made the request electronically (e.g. by email) the information will be provided to you by electronic means where possible.

 You are entitled to the following under data protection law.

 Under data protection law we must usually confirm whether we have personal information about you.
 If we do hold personal information about you we usually need to explain to you:

 We also need to provide you with a copy of your personal information.

-If you are a patient of BMI Healthcare and you wish to request details of or a copy of your medical records, please contact the hospital at which you have received the care and treatment.
-For all other requests for any personal information we may hold (such as employment records, if you are an ex-employee) please direct your request to the Data Protection Officer, using the contact details below.
+If you are a patient of CHG and you wish to request details of or a copy of your medical records, please contact the hospital at which you have received the care and treatment.
+For all other requests for any personal information we may hold (such as employment records, if you are an ex-employee) please direct your request to the Data Protection Officer (DPO) using the contact details below.